-Over 20 different waste types are segregated on the Cranfield campus which are then processed off site.
-These include plastics, cans, batteries, paper, confidential waste, newspapers, cardboard, metals, wood, garden, food, plasterboard, rubble, waste electrical and electronic equipment (WEEE), fridges, fluorescent tubes, toner cartridges, cooking oil, clothing, hazardous waste, bulky waste and general waste.
+Over 20 different waste types are segregated on the Cranfield campus, which are then processed off site.
+These include plastic bottles, cans, batteries, paper, coffee cups, Vegware takeaway boxes, confidential waste, newspapers, cardboard, metals, wood, glass, garden waste, food, coffee grounds, plasterboard, rubble, waste electrical and electronic equipment (WEEE), fridges, fluorescent tubes, toner cartridges, cooking oil, clothing, hazardous waste, bulky waste and general waste.

-All food waste from our Cranfield campus catering outlets is separated from general waste and taken to an anaerobic digestion plant off site.
-The plant produces organic fertiliser which is used on growing crops, methane which is converted, via a generator, into electricity for the National Grid and heat used within the plant's processes.
-In the future it is intended for food waste to be treated on site by the research scale anaerobic digester on campus.
+Food waste from our Cranfield campus catering outlets, student accommodation and office kitchens is separated from general waste and taken to an anaerobic digestion plant off site.
+The plant produces organic fertiliser which is used on growing crops, and methane which is converted, via a generator, into electricity for the National Grid and to power the plant.

 For ideas on ways to reduce food waste, please see our blog entry.

 At the end of the academic year, students are given the opportunity to donate their unwanted items before they leave their accommodation.
 We are currently working with the British Heart Foundation and have set up several donation points on campus with some available throughout the year.
-We also encourage food donation which is handed over to a Bedford-based food bank.
+We also encourage food donations which are given to a local food bank.

 We have a recycling centre located behind the CSA (opposite the Vincent Building).
 This is open to the staff and student community.